Balvinder90/Click-the-Target/README.md

 A game where you have to click the target which appears randomly on the screen within 20 seconds.
 6 clicks will award you a bronze medal, 9 will award you a silver medal and 12 will award you a gold medal.

 # Features
-1. Higscore is stored in local storage
+1. Highscore is stored in local storage
 2. Highscore can be reset which clears local storage
 3. Game round is updated in the title tab with each new game
 4. Modern JavaScript
 5. Retro design
 6. The medal awarded is given a simple rotating animation
-7. Responsive
+7. Responsive design